 Some breastfeeding women find that milk leaks when having sex.
 This is quite normal, it may help to have a towel handy.

 Postnatal exercises may feel like the last thing you want to do.
-After childbirth the pelvic floor is very often weakened.
+After childbirth, the pelvic floor is very often weakened.
 The pelvic floor is a “hammock” shape of muscles that sits between your coccyxbone (tail bone) and your pubic bone.
 These muscles are there to support your bladder and bowel.
-If, during childbirth your pelvic floor is weakened there could be tendency to leak urine especially when you jump, cough or sneeze.
-With regular pelvic floor exercises most women manage to correct the problem.
+If, during childbirth, your pelvic floor is weakened there could be a tendency to leak urine especially when you jump, cough or sneeze.
+With regular pelvic floor exercises, most women manage to correct the problem.
 They will feel weak initially, but the more you do, the stronger the muscles will become.
 These exercises will help to prevent leaking urine.